INCEPTdk/adaptr/README.md

   true_ys = c(0.25, 0.25, 0.25),
   # Response-adaptive randomisation with minimum 20% allocation in all arms
   min_probs = rep(0.20, 3),
-  # Number of patients with data available at each analysis
+  # Number of participants with data available at each analysis
   data_looks = seq(from = 300, to = 2000, by = 100),
-  # Number of patients randomised at each analysis (higher than the numbers
+  # Number of participants randomised at each analysis (higher than the numbers
   # with data, except at last look, due to follow-up/data collection lag)
   randomised_at_looks = c(seq(from = 400, to = 2000, by = 100), 2000),
   # Stopping rules for inferiority/superiority not explicitly defined